5 Black Snakes in Pennsylvania

 These snakes can Survive for over 20 years, so it’s no surprise they can grow to such enormous proportions.
 They have lots of time to grow large.

-Some people mistake the Black Rat Snake for the Black Racer, but there are some differences between the two.
+Some people mistake the Black Rat Snake for the Black Racer, but the two differ.

 The head of the Black Racer is narrow, whereas the head of the Black Rat Snake is square and broad, with a flat mouth.